SkylineCommunications/dataminer-docs/develop/devguide/Automation/UIBlockTypesOverview.md

 Allows you to define a radio button list.
 Available from DataMiner 9.6.6 onwards.

-We can also differentiate between raw value and display value for the options.
-Display value is the text the UI will show for the option and the raw value is the value used to select a radio button selected by default using InitialValue.
-See [InitialValue](xref:Skyline.DataMiner.Automation.UIBlockDefinition#Skyline_DataMiner_Automation_UIBlockDefinition_InitialValue).
+It is possible to differentiate between the raw value and display value for the options.
+The display value is the text the UI will show for the option, and the raw value is the value used to have a radio button selected by default using [InitialValue](xref:Skyline.DataMiner.Automation.UIBlockDefinition#Skyline_DataMiner_Automation_UIBlockDefinition_InitialValue).

 Example: